Ebazhanov/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 - [x] GC
 - [ ] PTR

 #### Q14.
-Your Hyper-V server has two physical disks installed, Disk 1 is a C: drive that hosts the Windows system files, and disk 2 is a D: drive that has no data.
+Your Hyper-V server has two physical disks installed, Disk 1 is a C: drive that hosts the Windows system files, and Disk 2 is a D: drive that has no data.
 You need to connect the D: drive to a newly created VM using a pass-through disk configuration.
 What is true about the D: drive?

 - [ ] The physical disk must be in a RAID 6 configuration.
 - [x] The physical disk must be reformatted.